filamentgroup/SocialCount/README.md

 SocialCount is a small jQuery plugin for progressively enhanced, lazy loaded, mobile friendly social networking widgets.

  * Currently supports Facebook, Twitter, Google Plus, VK.com and odnoklassniki.ru.
- * **2.98KB** (without icons, after Min+GZip—compared to 309KB up front empty-cache pageload cost for Facebook, Twitter, and Google Plus widgets)
- * 1 JS request, 1 CSS request, 1 optional request for icons, 1 optional AJAX request for counts (compared to 25 total requests for Facebook, Twitter, and Google Plus widgets)
+ * 1 JS request, 1 CSS request, 1 request for font (compared to 25 total requests for Facebook, Twitter, and Google Plus widgets)
  * Easy to fit in with existing page design
- * Ability to share without JavaScript or before JavaScript has loaded.
   * Works with mouse, touchscreen, or keyboard.
 	 * Mouse: On hover, loads a social network's native widget so that the user can Like/Recommend/+1 without leaving the current page.
 	 * Touch screen: simple redirects to dedicated network share pages.
 	 * Keyboard: Concise tab order.
- * Option to conditionally display count if it's above a minimum threshold.
-Avoid goose egg ghost-town.
  * Intelligent client-side caching so that two or more widgets with the same share URL only make one AJAX request.
  * Requires jQuery 1.6+

+## Original description

-## [SocialCount Demo][demourl]
+### [SocialCount Demo][demourl]

 [demourl]: http://fgte.st/SocialCount/examples/index.html